 On the morning of the 26th, I sat down for an impromptu interview with actress Renée Willett (Beast of Burden, Sharknado 3) where we discussed her career as well as what it’s like being a woman in the entertainment industry.
 Click the toggle below for a full transcript of the interview.
 Renée was an absolute delight to meet and talk with, and I really look forward to seeing what she does next!

 What happened next in the afternoon surprised me.
-I attended a YouTube panel that featured YouTube stars such as Liza Koshy, Hannah Lux Davis, and Angela Courtin.
-I wasn’t allowed to record the panel, and I was seated in the back without great views of the stage, but it was an amazing discussion of being a woman in the industry and the best ways to get your start in YouTube.
+I attended a YouTube panel featuring stars such as Liza Koshy, Hannah Lux Davis, and Angela Courtin discussing being a woman in the industry and the best ways to get started on YouTube.

-There was a second half of the panel that involved the co-creators of celebrity YouTube channels such as Sadao Turner (Will Smith’s channel), Lauren Fortner (Madelaine Petsch’s channel), Brian Mendoza and Etienne Aurelius (Jason Momoa’s channel), as well as Aquaman himself, Jason Momoa.
-The panel workers saw I was struggling to see the stage, and before the second panel was due to begin, they brought me up front and center to view the second half of the presentation.
+The second half of the panel involved the co-creators of celebrity YouTube channels such as Sadao Turner (Will Smith’s channel), Lauren Fortner (Madelaine Petsch’s channel), Brian Mendoza and Etienne Aurelius (Jason Momoa’s channel), as well as Aquaman himself, Jason Momoa.

 This was a real treat to be able to see (and yes, Jason Momoa is as big in real life as he seems).